theogpt/theogpt.github.io/lives-of-alcyone/index.md

 When Alcyone had called Sirius to help her, he and others were sitting round a camp-fire, and at once he fell back in a trance.
 He plainly heard his wife' s call, and somehow found himself in a room which he did not know.
 Seeing his wife in dreadful danger, he rushed to her aid, endowed with superhuman strength; when he had rescued her in the manner described, he seemed to lose consciousness, and when it returned his friends of the camp were sprinkling water on his face.
 He felt quite weak after this, and was not fully himself for several days, so his exertion had evidently been a great strain upon him.

 Alcyone went to Mercury and told him her story, asking him what could have been the cause of all these strange happenings; he looked into the matter and unearthed the fact that on the spot where Demeter lived there had been long ago a centre for a peculiarly obscene form of early magic.
 Its devotees used to provide their seance a bath of human blood, and huge scorpion-like creatures materialised and stalked round it, squirting out a poison which seared everything which came near them.
 Among these creatures was the unpleasant object that attacked Alcyone, and as it had been starving for a long time it was proportionately ferocious.
-These elementals were expressions of a certain form of evil thought, deliberately intensified and materialised by magical ceremonies, and, being ensouled by' familiar spirits'

-of a particularly obscene kind, they were exceedingly dangerous.
+These elementals were expressions of a certain form of evil thought, deliberately intensified and materialised by magical ceremonies, and, being ensouled by' familiar spirits' of a particularly obscene kind, they were exceedingly dangerous.
 By those who made them they were called' sendings', because they could be sent to anyone whom the magician hated to materialise in his bed-room, to sit on his breast in the night and spit venom on him.
 An entity of an evolution lower than the physical used to be put into such a thing, and enabled to hold together.

 In the year 22,605, when Sirius was about sixty years old, the King prepared an expedition to a certain holy city in Yucatan, which was about to be visited by Surya, the Head Priest of the great Atlantean religion, and Alcyone, Sirius, Mizar, Helios, Mercury, Uranus and many others set forth, starting in the late summer and travelling southward round the Gulf.
 At first they used carts, but after a time they had to leave the great main rock road and abandon the carts, using their mule-like horses or mustangs both for pack and riding.
 The main rock roads were really remnants of a previous age.

 When Atlantis was at the height of its glory, wide roads of solid rock were formed radiating in all directions from the Great City of the Golden Gate, stretching over hill and dale for thousands of miles; and these were crossed by a network of local roads, which, however, were not so well made of kept.

 On one occasion our party fell into difficulties in trying to cross a river.
 At a later point in the journey they met a caravan of merchants who were using a curious camel-like sort of animal, resembling a big llama.
 It was some type between the two; the Atlanteans had been fond of experimenting in the crossing of animals.
-Once our travelers came to a deep canon, and though it was less than fifty yards across they had to travel thirty miles round to reach the opposite side of it.

-when about half way on their journey they met another caravan, of which all the people were in a dying condition, because the savages had poisoned the water of the stream from which they had drunk.
+Once our travelers came to a deep canon, and though it was less than fifty yards across they had to travel thirty miles round to reach the opposite side of it. when about half way on their journey they met another caravan, of which all the people were in a dying condition, because the savages had poisoned the water of the stream from which they had drunk.
 Mercury magnetised the people and neutralised thee poison, thus saving them all.
 They now bent their course towards the east and then a little to the north, and soon a guide met them, a curious aboriginal man, who had been sent from Yucatan for the purpose of showing them all.
 They now bent their course towards the east, and then a little to the north, and soon sent from Yucatan for the purpose of showing them the way.
 The people in the city were aware of the approach of the pilgrims, at least of this particular caravan, and a procession met them at the gate.

 Mars, Mercury and the Priests at once repaired to the great temple of which Saturn was the Chief Priest, where they found some kind of initiation ceremony taking place.
 The number of people admitted to this was of course limited, but both Sirius and Alcyone were allowed to be present.
 There was a sort of golden throne, magnificently decorated; it had lion arms and a flight of nine steps leading up to it with carved animals on either side, something of the Egyptian style of work.
 Surya sat upon this throne, and received the people as they were presented to him, exchanging with each of them certain signs.
 Each priest as he appeared before Surya, gave him the same secret salutation, which is one of those still used in the White Lodge at the present day.
 Surya sent out streams of blessing or perhaps they were sent through him.
 Afterwards the huge brazen gates of the were thrown open, and the rest of the party came in, and Surya came down from his throne to speak with them, saluting them with the most friendly words.

 One remarkable fact that was observed is that he must have known even then to speak with them, saluting them with the most friendly words.
 One remarkable fact that was observed is that he must have known even then the same which Alcyone would choose on his admission to the Sangha twenty-eight incarnations later, in the life in which he met lord Buddha, because he distinctly referred to it. our friends attended also another great gathering on an occasion when Surya spoke of love which is so characteristically his own, telling all the pilgrims the emphasis that must be laid upon that quality.

-"Love is life,"

-he said,"the only life that is real.
-A

-man who ceased to love is already dead.
+"Love is life," he said,"the only life that is real.
+A man who ceased to love is already dead.
 All conditions in life are to be judged fortunate or unfortunate according to the opportunities that they offer for love.
 Love will come under the most unlikely circumstances, if men will but allow it to come.

 Without this all other qualifications are only as water lost in the sand."

 Our band of pilgrims stayed in the city for about two months and then started for home.
 On the journey they ran short of water and could find no source of divining twig.
 While they were still on the way Helios died, to the great sorrow of her friends and relations.
 Mizar could not bear to leave the body to decay in the wilderness, and was grief-stricken because they had not the usual acid which was the custom to inject into the corpse to burn it up at once.
 In compassion for Mizar, Mercury placed his hands on the body and disintegrated it by some means, as though by sending a current of consuming heat through it.
 Alcyone, being psychic, felt no separation from her mother, and so through her Helios was just as much in touch with the family as ever, as she accompanied them on their journey in her astral body.

 Sirius died at the age of sixty-four, but both he and Helios continued for a long time to keep up the closest relations with Alcyone, lingering intentionally on the higher levels of the astral world in order to do so.
 Her children and her brother Herakles looked after her thoroughly well as far as her physical wants were concerned.
 She occupied herself for the last twenty years of her life in writing a great book on religious subjects.
 It was in four parts or volumes, with curiously epigrammatic and untranslatable titles.
-The nearest we can come to rendering them in English is:"Whence?
+The nearest we can come to rendering them in English is: "Whence?
 Why?
 Whither?
 Beyond."

 Mercury ordered that when this work was finished it should be preserved in the crypt of the Temple; but some centuries later, in consequence of the danger of invasion, it was removed to the other Temple in Yucatan.
 A copy of it was made by Alcyone herself for the Chief Priest Surya, which she sent to him in Atlantis; it now rests in the secret museum of the Great White Lodge.